-Krakow, Poland – Immigration, particularly from outside the EU, is arguably the most hotly-debated topic in Central Europe.
+Krakow, Poland – Immigration, particularly from outside the EU, is arguably the most hotly-debated topic in Visegrad countries.
 But what’s the situation on the ground?
-How many non-EU nationals actually live in the Visegrad Group countries?
+How many non-EU citizens actually live in Central Europe?
 As it turns out, not a whole lot…

 According to Eurostat, roughly 22.3 million citizens from non-member countries were living in the European Union as of January 2018, accounting for 4.4% of the EU’s total population.
 More numerous than EU citizens residing in another member country (17.6 million), non-EU nationals accounted for the majority of foreigners in most EU member states – at the exception, for instance, of Belgium, Luxembourg, the Netherlands, Cyprus, Malta, Latvia, Estonia and Germany.